datakaveri/iudx-data-ingestion-server/README.md

 ## Contributing
 We follow Git Merge based workflow
-1. Fork this repo
+1. Fork this repo.
 2. Create a new feature branch in your fork.
-Multiple features must have a hyphen separated name, or refer to a milestone name as mentioned in Github -> Projects
+Multiple features must have a hyphen separated name, or refer to a milestone name as mentioned in Github -> Projects.
-3. Commit to your fork and raise a Pull Request with upstream
+3. Commit to your fork and raise a Pull Request with upstream.

 ## License
 [MIT](LICENSE)